PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 Also, for completeness/functional parity with cmdlets:

 As a user,<br/>
-I can see the output of jobs launched with `Start-Job` or `Start-ThreadJob` in my current host by using a new `-ShowData` switch<br/>
+I can see the output of jobs launched with `Start-Job` or `Start-ThreadJob` in my current host by using a new `-ShowOutput` switch<br/>
 So that I can launch multiple background jobs and watch their concurrent progress in my host without blocking my console.

 As a user,<br/>
-I can show or hide the output of running jobs by using new `Show-JobData` and `Hide-JobData` cmdlets<br/>
+I can show or hide the output of running jobs by using new `Show-JobOutput` and `Hide-JobOutput` cmdlets<br/>
 So that I can control the display and monitoring of running jobs without having to muck around with `Receive-Job -Keep`.

 As a PowerShell contributor,<br/>